lucasdillmann/dynamic-query/README.md

 ### Examples

-If you is a developer that learns quickly by example, check-out the [`examples`](examples/) folder.
+If you are a developer that learns quickly by example, check-out the [`examples`](examples) folder.
 There's some example projects there with the Dynamic Query integrated for you.
 Just note that such projects are for demo purposes only, they aren't intended to be used as a template or something like that.